alexguan/node-zookeeper-client/README.md

 ### Client

-This is the main class of ZooKeeper client library.
+This is the main class of ZooKeeper client module.
 An application must use [`createClient`](#createclientconnectionstring-options) method to instantiate the client.